darren2pro/e_commerce_web_app/README.md

-# River Valley Irregulars Internship Test
+# Web Application for an E-Commerce website

 ## Acknowledgements
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).